bxie/bxie-academic/content/post/students/index.md

 projects: []
 ---

-In fall 2025, I will start as an [Assistant Professor at the University of Denver Department of Computer Science](https://ritchieschool.du.edu/about/people/benjamin-xie).
+In fall 2025, I started as an [Assistant Professor at the University of Denver Department of Computer Science](https://ritchieschool.du.edu/about/people/benjamin-xie).
 I'm looking to recruit new students interested in working with me.
 However, I have to limit the number of students I advise so I have the capacity to support them developmentally and financially.

 This page provides information for current and prospective University of Denver (DU) students on whether I am able to advise new students and how I would recommend students reach out to me.
 The goal is to be more fair and transparent with information to students and establish norms for correspondence.

 # Who I'm Currently Advising
-As of April 2025, I am excited to be advising 1-2 PhD students and 0-1 Master's student for the 2025-2026 academic year!
+As of Oct 2025, I am excited to be advising 2 PhD students, mentoring 2 PhD students' independent studies, and serving on 2 committees for the 2025-2026 academic year!
 More info about them to come...

 # For Current DU Students
 This information relates to students who DU has admitted or currently study at the University of Denver.